 I normally don’t make New Years resolutions, after all everyday is a new beginning, and an opportunity for a fresh start, right?
 Just like every Monday is a good day to start the diet I ruined the previous Wednesday😆.
 Well this New Year I felt different and I boldly decided to take on the responsibility of…..a resolution.

-It was barely day 2 at about 4am in the lab I work (I work nights), when I was about to start grumbling about a big desk chair that in my opinion does not belong in that area, not many people actually use it and it just seems to be in the way.
+It was barely day 2 at about 4am in the lab I work, when I was about to start grumbling about a big desk chair that in my opinion does not belong in that area.
 As I started to roll it, I caught myself before complaining and turned to my friend who was a step away from me, ‘Today I am grateful for the wheels on this chair, it makes it so much easier to shove out of the way’.
-We both laughed and I was smiling later on that day when I texted my other friend about my new profound indebtedness to the wheels on the chair.
-Later on I poundered though, didn’t it seem silly to be thankful for wheels?
+We both laughed and I was smiling later when I texted my other friend about my new profound indebtedness to the wheels on the chair.
+Later on I pondered though, didn’t it seem silly to be thankful for wheels?
 I defended my appreciation with the acknowledgement that, this chair really does irk me😂.
 However, does this chair annoy me to the extreme of loosing my salvation over it?
-That thought made me smile and as I continue to refelect, I told myself maybe I’m going about this New Year resolution the wrong way.
+That thought made me smile and as I reflected I told myself maybe I’m going about this New Year resolution the wrong way.
 Maybe I should focus on getting closer to God.
 After all, the closer I get to God the more of His Spirit I’ll have in my life, leaving room for less negativity or anything that can weigh me down, and more room for peace, love and, gratitude….right?

 This year I will make it my Resolution to not bring dead weight from last year and certainly not accrue any.
 I want to draw closer to God and leave all my burdens at his feet.
 With nothing holding me down, I will have a lot extra to be grateful for. ❤